gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets.md

 You probably don't need to change this.

 `mimetypes`
-: The mimetypes to send to the browser for each filename extension.
+: The MIME type to send to the browser for each filename extension.
 You may need to add something to support a particular filename extension you use.